-This gondola system is one of the highest cable car lifts in the world.
-The views as you ride up in the glass capsules to the top are fantastic provided there’s no cloud, although up this high the weather can change in seconds when clouds and fog swirl down, blocking out everything.
+This gondola system is one of the highest cable cars lifts in the world.
+The views as you ride up in the glass capsules to the top are fantastic, provided there’s no cloud; although up this high, the weather can change in seconds when clouds and fog swirl down, blocking out everything.

-You will certainly feel the effects of the altitude up here and there are even points where you can get an oxygen fix should you need one.
-The higher that you hike the more bleak the landscape becomes with grey rocks and shale replacing the grass and shrubs.
+You will certainly feel the effects of the altitude up here, and there are even points where you can get an oxygen fix should you need one.
+The higher you hike, the bleaker the landscape becomes, with grey rocks and shale replacing the grass and shrubs.

-If you don't have much time in Quito I recommend this Quito Tour, Teleferico & Pichincha Volcano Horseback Ride.
-It combines some of the Must-Sees in 1 day tour.
+Suppose you don’t have much time in Quito; I recommend this Quito Tour, Teleferico & Pichincha Volcano Horseback Ride.
+It combines some of the Must-Sees in a 1-day tour.